24 Hour Roadside Resistance

-24 Hour Roadside Resistance is an album by American political-ska punk band Against All Authority; first released in 2000.
+24 Hour Roadside Resistance is the third studio album by American political ska punk band Against All Authority; first released in 2000.

 The album contains a two-and-a-half minute spoken word track (the second half of 'The Source of Strontium 90') from a member of the Radiation and Public Health Project about the risks of radioactive fallout from nuclear power plants for children in South Florida.